Jordan & Timaeus: Jordan & Timaeus (1823–1930)

 The owners of Jordan & Timaeus were appointed as royal Saxon court purveyors.
 Later, the company closed in 1930.

+The company in Dresden was nationalized in 1945.
+In the former Czechoslovakia, the Diana Děčín branch, founded by the Dresden chocolate factory Hartwig & Vogel, continued to produce from 1948 until 1989 when it was bought by the food company Nestlé and closed in 1996.
+Employees saved knowledge and machines and continued production in the former Jordan & Timaeus Manufactory Jordanka - bývalá čokoládovna (eng. former chocolate factory), Zbrojnická Street 10.

 Legacy

 Since the end of 2011, according to a study by the Dresden-based association of scientists WIMAD and TU Dresden, it has been proven that the first milk chocolate comes from Dresden.
 So far, the Swiss have been the inventors of milk chocolate (in 1875), but the "Dresdner Schokoladenfabrik Jordan & Timaeus" has already advertised its own milk chocolate made of donkey milk 30 years previously.